openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 I: Successfully linked role ARN 'arn:aws:iam::000000000000:role/ManagedOpenShift-User-rosa-user-Role' with account '1rbOQez0z5j1YolInhcXY000000'
 ```

+!!! note
->NOTE: As before, you can define `--mode manual` if you'd prefer to execute the AWS CLI commands yourself.
+    As before, you can define `--mode manual` if you'd prefer to execute the AWS CLI commands yourself.
 The AWS commands will be outputted to the CLI and the relevant JSON files will be created in the current directory.
 Also make sure to link the role as well which is the last command outputted.

 Click "Ok".